Butterflies are among the most amusing critters to photograph.

 They will only make the depth of field even more narrow and give you a hard time focusing.
 Instead, select anything between f/8 and f/22.
 The deep DOF they produce would help you keep your subject sharp.

 Finally, let’s talk about shutter speed.
 Since insects move fast, you shouldn’t go any lower than 1/180th of a second.
-If you do, your butterfly will end up blurry in your photo.
+If you do not have a fast shutter speed, your butterfly will end up blurry in your photo.

 Try Different Focusing Techniques for Tack Sharp Images

 It can be frustrating if you don’t know how to focus your lens while taking macro butterfly photography.
 You have to respond quickly to their movements, or otherwise, you’ll miss the moment.

 We’ll show you a few techniques you can try to help you nail the shot.

 The first method is to use Continuous or AI Servo Focus Mode.
 This autofocus feature allows your camera to track any movement in your frame and focus on that.